onmetal/documentation/docs/network/routing.md

 ### IPv4 vs. IPv6

 Gardener on Metal's underlay network is an IPv6-only network.
 The overlay network supports IPv4/IPv6 dual stack.
 In this document mostly IPv4 addresses are used for the overlay.
-If nothing different is mentioned, the same techniques apply to IPv6 in the overlay!
+If nothing different is mentioned, the same techniques apply also to IPv6!

-Szenarios
+Scenarios
 ---------
 ### Routing within a customer network